Shown below is a basic Color Wheel Chart.

 The Color Wheel is a common visual reference used by artists, fashion designers, beauticians, and others for teaching or learning the basics of color theory.

-The color wheel is used for determining what pigments will look like when mixed together, as well as which colors work well together.
+The color wheel is used for determining what pigments will look like when mixed together, as well as which colors "match" each other.

 For instance, colors placed opposite to each other on the color wheel will look well together.